Liver cancer at Epworth

 Symptoms and signs

 Symptoms can be subtle or easily attributed to other causes but finding cancer early is crucial.
-Below are some broad symptoms that should prompt you to consult an Epworth specialist.

 Symptoms of liver cancer can include: